Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Introduction

 For the application to anisotropic cases, \citet{Lokhin1963} were the first to introduce the concept of structural tensors, which capture anisotropic properties through their invariance under specific symmetry transformations.
 Building on this idea, \citet{Zheng1993} showed that a single structural tensor is sufficient for capturing all symmetry properties of a specific group and provided explicit constructions for all relevant anisotropies.
-By incorporating these structural tensors as additional arguments into the constitutive functions, the results of \citet{smith_isotropic_1965, Boehler1977} could be extended to derive integrity and functional bases for anisotropies described by structural tensors up to 2nd order.
-However, this approach was limited by the fact that, in some cases such as the hexagonal or cubic anisotropy, the tensor order of certain structural tensors exceeds two, with the exception of the triclinic, monoclinic, rhombic and cylindrical systems~\citep{xiao_2006}.
+By incorporating these structural tensors as additional arguments into the constitutive functions (also known as isotropic extension~\citep{Xiao1996, Apel2004} or Rychlewski's theorem~\citep{zhang_structural_1990, itskov_tensor_2025, man_further_2026}), the results of \citet{smith_isotropic_1965, Boehler1977} could be extended to derive integrity and functional bases for anisotropies described by structural tensors up to 2nd order.
+However, this approach is limited by the fact that, for certain anisotropies such as hexagonal or cubic symmetry, structural tensors of order higher than two are required, whereas 2nd order tensors suffice for triclinic, monoclinic, orthorhombic, and cylindrical systems~\citep{xiao_2006}.
 The work by \citet{Xiao1996} addressed this limitation by introducing structural tensor functions restricted to at most 2nd order, thereby enabling the computation of invariants for the remaining relevant anisotropies via the approach of \citet{Boehler1977}.
-Despite the fact that these invariants form a functional basis, they suffer from the crucial drawback of not being irreducible (functionally and polynomially) in general~\citep{Apel2004, Ebbing2010}.
-Syzygies among the isotropic invariants of \citet{smith_isotropic_1965, Boehler1977} stem from the fact that the structural tensors are constant.
+Despite the fact that these invariants form a functional basis, they suffer from the crucial drawback of consisting of a large number of invariants that are not independent of each other~\citep{Apel2004, Ebbing2010}.
+The polynomial and functional dependencies among the isotropic invariants of \citet{smith_isotropic_1965, Boehler1977} originate from the fact that the structural tensors are constant.
 Nevertheless, this form of invariants is currently often used in research.
 For practical reasons, the often large number of resulting invariants is usually reduced by only considering those up to a specified polynomial degree~\citep{Apel2004, Ebbing2010,kalina_neural_2024}.